nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - Add your Jeedom configuration to 'config.js' file.
 Adapt sentences for English or French

 Testing (English)
-- Tell Alexa "Alexa open Freebox Devialet" (Freebox Devialet is the skill invocation name)
+- Tell Alexa "Alexa open Devialet" (Devialet is the skill invocation name)
 - And tell "turn on the light of the kitchen"
+- Or, tell "Alexa ask Devialet to turn on the light of the kitchen"

 Tester (Français)
-- Demander à Alexa "Alexa ouvre Freebox Devialet" (Freebox Devialet est le nom d'invocation du skill)
+- Demander à Alexa "Alexa ouvre Devialet" (Devialet est le nom d'invocation du skill)
 - Et demander "Allume la lumière de la cuisine"
+- Ou, "Alexa demande à Devialet d'allumer la lumière de la cuisine"